stefan-niemeyer/githooks/README.md

 ```
 ~
 ├── .gitconfig
-├── .gitconfig-alpha
-├── .gitconfig-beta
 └── .githooks
     ├── commit-msg
+    └── config
+        ├── gitconfig-alpha
+        ├── gitconfig-beta
         └── githooks.json

 ```

 The file `.gitconfig` will contain the configuration settings depending on the location of the repositories.
-In the example below, the configuration file `.gitconfig-alpha` is read for all Git repositories that have `~/work/project-alpha` as a parent folder.
+In the example below, the configuration file `gitconfig-alpha` is read for all Git repositories that have `~/work/ws-alpha` as a parent folder.
 The settings for the project **Beta** are analog.

 ```
 # settings in .gitconfig

-[includeIf "gitdir:~/work/project-alpha/"]
+[includeIf "gitdir:~/work/ws-alpha/"]
-    path = .gitconfig-alpha
+    path = .githooks/config/gitconfig-alpha
-[includeIf "gitdir:~/work/project-beta/"]
+[includeIf "gitdir:~/work/ws-beta/"]
-    path = .gitconfig-beta
+    path = .githooks/config/gitconfig-beta
 ```

-The files `.gitconfig-alpha` and `.gitconfig-beta` set the Git hooks folder and the allowed Jira project keys.
+The files `gitconfig-alpha` and `gitconfig-beta` set the Git hooks folder and the allowed Jira project keys.
 It might look like this.

 ```
-# settings in .gitconfig-alpha
+# settings in gitconfig-alpha

 [core]
     hooksPath=~/.githooks